-After graduation, my short-term goal is to utilize the new skills and knowledge gained from my education in MMSc-MMH program to bridge the discrepancy between healthcare literacy at each individual level.
-I would like to maximize my effort in health delivery with a continuation of my personal platform, “Mlijo Sehat” and “Sycomora,” to craft a novel public health intervention.
-The goal is to increase knowledge and awareness of health.
-I am also planning to contribute to the digital transformation team in the Ministry of Health (DTO), In order to collaboratively realize a healthy Indonesia with all healthcare industry stakeholders.
-Individual readiness for technology acceptance is needed in the development of the Indonesia Health Services (IHS) platform.
-Therefore, it is essential to increase health awareness since the healthcare services currently received by the public are not based on a personal approach, which is evidenced by the lack of personal health education.
-Consequently, the health education provided to the public often misses the mark, which underscores the importance of personalizing health education to improve its effectiveness.
-Improving health literacy in digital health transformation programs in Indonesia is critical to ensuring that individuals can access and effectively use digital health technologies to improve their health outcomes.
-These strategies can help to promote health literacy and ensure that digital health programs are accessible and effective for all individuals.
+After graduation, my short-term goal is utilizing my newfound knowledge to bridge the discrepancy of healthcare literacy.
+I would continue the expansion of my personal platforms, “Mlijo Sehat” and “Sycomora”, to craft a novel public health intervention, increasing Indonesians’ knowledge and awareness of health.
+I am also planning to contribute to the digital transformation team in the Ministry of Health (DTO) by collaborating in the development of the Indonesia Health Services (IHS) platform.
+Improving health literacy in Indonesia is critical to ensure that all citizens can access and effectively use digital health technologies to improve their health outcomes.

-By following this career goal, it is going to be feasible to make important modifications primarily based on my experience.
-I will give myself approximately ten years in this capacity to broaden my skills and a strong network of professionals in the society and government.
-As such, I aspire to eventually build healthcare literacy NGOs, Health Education and Literacy Partners.
-Improving the healthcare system in Indonesia would lead to saving costs in the long run by preventing and managing chronic diseases, reducing the need for expensive medical treatments, and reducing mortality and morbidity rates from preventable diseases.
-This would increase productivity and decrease the economic burden.
-I hope to be at the forefront of the shift in the Indonesian health sector to be that is more user-centered and utilizes digital technology. and transform the Indonesian healthcare paradigm from curative to preventive action and enables diverse cross-sector partnerships to achieve a healthy paradigm and foster an Indonesian society that is equitable, empowered, and prosperous.
+After broadening my skills and building a strong network of professionals in the society and government, my long term plan is to build a healthcare literacy NGO, Health Education and Literacy Partners.
+I hope to be at the forefront of the shift in the Indonesian health sector to be an agent of digital technology.
+Improving the healthcare system in Indonesia would save costs in the long run as we can prevent and manage chronic diseases, reduce the need for expensive medical treatments, and reduce mortality and morbidity rates from preventable diseases.
+This will transform the Indonesian healthcare paradigm from curative to preventive action and enable diverse cross-sector partnerships, fostering an Indonesian society that is equitable, empowered, and prosperous.

 What health issue are you interested in exploring for your capstone, and what drew you to this issue?
 250 words remaining

-For my capstone project in the Media, Medicine, and Health program, I propose to develop a multimedia health literacy campaign aimed at improving awareness and management of chronic diseases in underserved populations.
+For my capstone project in the Media, Medicine, and Health program, I propose to develop a multimedia health literacy campaign to raise the awareness and management of chronic diseases in underserved populations.
 Chronic diseases such as diabetes, heart disease, and cancer are major public health challenges that disproportionately affect low-income and minority communities.
-These populations often face significant barriers to accessing healthcare services and have limited health literacy, making it difficult for them to understand and manage their conditions.
-Through my capstone project.
-The campaign will be designed to provide culturally appropriate and easy-to-understand information on the prevention and management of chronic diseases, with a focus on empowering individuals to take an active role in their own health.
+These populations often face significant barriers to accessing healthcare services and have limited health literacy, making it difficult for them to understand and treat their ailments.
+Through my capstone project, my campaign will provide culturally appropriate and easy-to-understand information on the prevention and management of chronic diseases, with a focus on empowering individuals to take an active role in their own health.
+(I advise that you focus on writing the different ways you can deliver this campaign as your target audience is those with low level of digital literacy).

+For the campaign, I plan to collaborate with healthcare providers, community organizations, and individuals who suffer from chronic disease.
+The campaign will also incorporate feedback from target audiences through focus groups and surveys to ensure that the messaging resonates with the intended audience.
+The success of the campaign will be evaluated through pre- and post-campaign surveys to measure changes in health knowledge, attitudes, and behaviours among target populations.
+I will use this evaluation to refine my campaign and develop recommendations for future health literacy initiatives.
+My main goal is to improve the health outcomes in underserved communities by addressing their health literacy barriers and empowering them to take control of their health.